- Basechain was formerly known as PlasmaChain. Read the official announcement.

 Enter Loom, a network of sidechains using Delegated Proof of Stake that increases throughput while checkpointing their security using Transfer Gateways to Ethereum mainnet.
 To learn more about Loom, check out this handy guide.

-PlasmaChain is one of the blockchains in the network of Loom blockchains that focuses on providing a robust platform for blockchain games.
-These chains make use of Transfer Gateways which allow you to transfer assets from the sidechain (in this case, PlasmaChain) to Ethereum mainnet (or any other chain for that matter).
+Basechain is one of the blockchains in the network of Loom blockchains that focuses on providing a robust platform for blockchain games.
+These chains make use of Transfer Gateways which allow you to transfer assets from the sidechain (in this case, Basechain) to Ethereum mainnet (or any other chain for that matter).

 1. Install Loom and Create Your Work Environment